To practise or use the title “veterinarian” in New Zealand you must

 227.215 Animal Production for Veterinarians 2

-Contact Professional and Continuing Education: email@example.com Tel: 0800 MASSEY extn: 8402 for information on:
+Contact Professional and Continuing Education: [email protected] Tel: 0800 MASSEY and ask for PACE or phone directly 06 951 7082 for information on:

 · Registration for Challenge Examinations

-Or you can complete the application form in this link http://tinyurl.com/z2ow8av and send to Professional and Continuing Education: firstname.lastname@example.org.
+Or you can complete this application form and send to Professional and Continuing Education: [email protected]

-NOTE: Registration details for the course will be provided to you once confirmation of your eligibility and evidence that you meet the prerequisites has been received.
-Numbers are limited with up to 10 examination places available each year.
+NOTE: Registration details for the programme will be provided to you once confirmation of your eligibility and evidence that you meet the prerequisites has been received.